3dgeo-heidelberg/etrainee/course/module4/02_aerial_acquisition_preprocessing/02_aerial_acquisition_preprocessing_temp.md

 #### 3. Dark object subtraction

-This simplest atmospheric correction method is built on a model that the at-sensor radiance Ls has just two components - surface radiance $L_1^s$ and path radiance $L_2^s$: $L^s=L_1^s+L_2^s+L_3^s$.
+This simplest atmospheric correction method is built on the model that the at-sensor radiance $L^s$ has just two components - surface radiance $L_1^s$ and path radiance $L_2^s$: $L^s=L_1^s+L_2^s+L_3^s$.
-To model the path radiance, regions of the scene with expected zero surface reflectance (the very darkest objects in the scene), are found.
+To model the path radiance, regions of the scene with expected zero surface reflectance (the very darkest objects in the scene) are found.
 The radiance of pixels corresponding to dark objects is removed from the whole scene.
 The method is easy to implement and requires no further data.
-The results may not be reliable as the assumption does not hold for real scenarios ([Shi et al., 2016](#references)).
+The results may not be reliable as the assumption does not hold for real-life scenarios ([Shi et al., 2016](#references)).
 [Zhen et al. (2022)](#references) propose this method for haze removal from HS imagery.

-There are other empirical methods applicable on HS imagery such as Flat Filed correction, or Internal Average Relative Reflectance (for comparison of the methods see [Merzah and Jaber, 2020](#references)).
+There are other empirical methods applicable to HS imagery, such as Flat Filed correction or Internal Average Relative Reflectance (for comparison of the methods see [Merzah and Jaber, 2020](#references)).
-Optionally, experience with methods for a radiometric correction of hyperspectral imagery acquired from RPAS systems were tested, e.g., [Suomalainen et al. (2021), Schläpfer et al. (2020), Hakala et al. (2018)](#references).
+Optionally, experience with methods for radiometric correction of hyperspectral imagery acquired from RPAS systems was tested, e.g., [Suomalainen et al. (2021); Schläpfer et al. (2020); Hakala et al. (2018)](#references).

 <p align="center">
 <img src="media/Fig10_Rad_cor.png" title="Atmospheric correction." alt="Figure 10" width="600"/>
 </p>

 *Figure 10.
 Example of spectra before (up right) and after (down right) atmospheric correction.
-The image was acquired with a Nano-Hyperspec® line camera mounted on the DJI Matrice 600 Pro with GSD of 3 cm.
+The image was acquired with a Nano-Hyperspec® line camera mounted on the DJI Matrice 600 Pro with a GSD of 3 cm.
 The empirical line calibration was carried out based on measurements of a pre-calibrated calibration tarp.
 Figure by course authors.*

 ## Geometric correction

-The goal of the geometric correction is to compensate for geometric distortions due to perspective projection, changes in the platform altitude, velocity, and rotations and due to uneven terrain.
+The goal of geometric correction is to compensate for geometric distortions due to perspective projection, changes in the platform altitude, velocity, and rotations, and uneven terrain.
 It results in an orthorectified image georeferenced in the required reference coordinate system.

 The airborne systems for HS data acquisition are equipped with a GNSS receiver and an inertial measurement unit – IMU (or an inertial navigation system – INS) to determine the platform position and rotation with respect to the reference coordinate system (e.g., WGS84).
-Such equipment is necessary in the case of line scanner when each image line has its own parameters of exterior orientation ([Pepe et al., 2018](#references)).
+Such equipment is necessary in the case of a line scanner when each image line has its own parameters of exterior orientation ([Pepe et al., 2018](#references)).
 The method of obtaining the image orientation only from the GNSS/INS measurements is called direct georeferencing (e.g., [Toth and Józków, 2016](#references); see also *Figure 11*).
-It can be realised using the RTK or post-processing kinematic (PPK) measurements.
-Its use requires high accuracy of the INS which makes the whole system costly.
+It can be realized using RTK or post-processing kinematic (PPK) measurements.
+Its use requires high accuracy of the INS, which makes the whole system costly.
 To carry out quality assessment, a number of CPs is needed.

 <p align="center">
 <img src="media/Fig11_GNSS_INS.png" title="Direct georeferencing." alt="Figure 11" width="600"/>